isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 ### GCP Workflow

-Provisioning GCP service account credentials for the Crossplane `ProviderConfig` is done as follows using a GCP IAM Workload Identity and a Kubernetes Secret using **Kubernetes-Native** `External Secrets Operator` (ESO `ClusterSecretStore` CR and ESO `ExternalSecret` CR).
+Provisioning GCP service account credentials for the Crossplane `ProviderConfig` is done using a GCP IAM Workload Identity and a Kubernetes Secret using **Kubernetes-Native** `External Secrets Operator` (ESO `ClusterSecretStore` CR and ESO `ExternalSecret` CR).

 The workflow is as follows.